 Forked, Suzanna squirmed.
 Something had to give.

-The jewelled ring dangled enticingly between her breasts, the chain glinting in the soft light.
+The jeweled ring dangled enticingly between her breasts, the chain glinting in the soft light.

 He thought of her in other chains.